jgoulah/mastering-failure/oscon2015.md

 ^ can be any severity level, doesn't have to be technical

-^ have done them for performance reasons
+^ have done them for performance degrations, coffee pot spilling everywhere, postponing a code as craft conferenc

 ---